About Me

 Building high quality solutions

-Code: Java 17, Spring Boot, MySql, ReactJ, Typescript, Golang, Redis, Kotlin, MySql, Kubernetes
+Code: Java 17, Spring Boot, MySql, ReactJ, Typescript, Golang, Redis, Kotlin, MySql,

 Building a new SaaS product